jkeam/openshift-3scale-install/demo.md

     3. Set default plan -> basic
 7. Bob wants access
     1. Can create CMS for developer to sign up with or without approval
-        - Can create in the portal here
+        - Can create in the portal here (Audience, Developer Portal -- for Echo API)
+        - Click Visit Portal
+    2. Dropdown -> Audience
         - We're going to do now for this demo
-    2. Dropdown -> Audience
 8. Application - Like when you request access to Twitter or Facebook, you create an application and describe the purpose of your app;
 why you need access to the API.